WadhahEssam/student-housing-management-system-backend/README.md

 ## Complaints

 #### /api/getAllComplaints
-- Returns all the complaints in the database
+- Returns all the complaints in the database each with an object that holds information about the room
 - **input**: [nothing]
 - **output**: [list of complaints]